christianhg/vscode-theme-undefined/README.md

 ## Deviants a.k.a.
 Known Issues

 - Array and object literals are not colored as "Literals".
-- `as string` typecasts are not colored as "Non-essentials".
 - The entire editor frame isn't fully styled yet.

 ## Motivations, Goals and Explanations